 Department of Applied Behavioral Science, and an Associate Director for Community Participation and Research for the

-For additional information regarding the KU Work Group Team for Community Youth Development and Prevention, or if interested in serving as a collaborative partner, contact
+For additional information regarding the KU Center Team for Community Youth Development and Prevention, or if interested in serving as a collaborative partner, contact

 Dr. Jomella Watson-Thompson.